Ahmad Bakikhanov: Biography

-Ahmad Bakikhanov was born on September 5, 1892, in Baku.
+Bakikhanov was born on September 5, 1892, in Baku.
 He has performed at music gatherings and concerts in Baku since 1920.
 From the 1930s, he taught mugham at the Azerbaijan State Conservatoire at the invitation of Uzeyir Hajibeyov and then at the Azerbaijan State Music College.

-Ahmadagha Bakikhanov created the Azerbaijan State Folk Instruments Ensemble in 1931, and he led the ensemble until the end of his life.
+Bakikhanov created the Azerbaijan State Folk Instruments Ensemble in 1931, and he led the ensemble until the end of his life.
 The ensemble includes tar, saz, oud, qanun, naqareh, oboe and fortepiano.

-A. Bakikhanov is the author of such note publications as “Azerbaijani folk colors” (1964), “Azerbaijan rhythmic mughams” (1968), “Mugham, song, color” (1975).
-A branch of the Azerbaijan State Museum of Musical Culture has been established in Ahmad Bakikhanov's apartment.
+Bakikhanov is the author of such note publications as “Azerbaijani folk colors” (1964), “Azerbaijan rhythmic mughams” (1968), “Mugham, song, color” (1975).
+A branch of the Azerbaijan State Museum of Musical Culture has been established in his Bakikhanov's apartment.

-Ahmedagha Bakikhanov died on March 26, 1973, in Baku.
+Bakikhanov died on March 26, 1973, in Baku.
 He was buried in the II Alley of Honor.
 In 1994, a republican competition was held for students and young people to play mugham on a tar, dedicated to the 100th anniversary of Ahmad Bakikhanov.